awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetQuerying.md

    The response includes the `QueryResult` object that provides all items returned by the query\.

-The following C\# code snippet demonstrates the preceding tasks\.
-The snippet assumes you have a Reply table stores replies for forum threads\.
-For more information, see [Creating Tables and Loading Sample Data](SampleData.md)\.
+The following C\# code example demonstrates the preceding tasks\.
+The code assumes that you have a `Reply` table that stores replies for forum threads\.
+For more information, see [Creating Tables and Loading Data for Code Examples in DynamoDB](SampleData.md)\.

 **Example**